neumino/neumino.github.io/movies.md

-### Doctor Sleep
+### Frozen II
-*Released on 2019-11-08, vote average 7*
+*Released on 2019-11-22, vote average 6.4*

-A traumatized, alcoholic Dan Torrance meets Abra, a kid who also has the ability to &#34;shine.&#34; He tries to protect her from the True Knot, a cult whose goal is to feed off of people like them in order to remain immortal.
+Elsa, Anna, Kristoff and Olaf are going far in the forest to know the truth about an ancient mystery of their kingdom.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/2msJTFvhkU4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/eSLe4HuKuK0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>